Bynder/gathercontent-wordpress-plugin/readme.txt

 3. Map individual fields to a huge range of places in WordPress.

 == Changelog ==

+= 3.0.0 =
+* Complete rewrite.
+Plugin no longer uses the legacy API, and allows mapping templates, and then importing/exporting items via the mapped templates.

 = 2.6.40 =
 * Update plugin to use Items instead of Pages